-Foreigners who do not need a visa but intend to stay for longer than three months might have to apply for a residence permit at the local office for foreign affairs within the first few days of their stay.
+Foreigners who do not need a visa but intend to stay for longer than three months might have to apply for a residence permit at the local registration office (Einwohnermeldeamt) within the first few days of their stay.

 Like all residents in Germany foreign students and trainees have to register with the Residents' Registration Office (Einwohnermeldeamt) in the town or region where you have taken up residency.